Why I Don’t Just Tell Children to “Share!” Anymore

 To Michael, say, “Michael, can you give Matthew the scissors when your turn is over?”
 To Matthew, say, “Matthew, what can we do while we wait?
 It looks like the ladle is not being used.
 Would you like to try it?”By consistently modeling and practicing a variety of possible solutions, teachers ensure that children have the knowledge and tools necessary to respond to social situations.

 - Continue supporting these skills throughout the day.

 How we conduct ourselves in our day-to-day interactions in the classroom leaves a lasting impression on how young children internalize pro-social behaviors.
 Talking aloud as you compromise or take turns with other adults in the room is one way to model healthy habits throughout the school day.
 A teacher might say something like, “I see you are using the sink now, Mr. Sam.
 I will wait until you are done to wash my paintbrushes.”

-Sharing, Much Like All Social–Emotional Learning, Is Complex
+Sharing, Much Like All Social–Emotional Development, Is Complex

 When a teacher understands what she can legitimately expect from a child given their age and school experience, she may be less likely to set inappropriate expectations for children.
 Sharing involves social and emotional development, language development, and cognitive development.
 Taking those into account, it’s much easier to understand why an expedient view from the adult perspective of “You need to share” can be a pretty unreasonable expectation.